colaberry/trust-before-intelligence-book/manuscript/appendix/appendix_b_inpact_framework_reference.md

     class DEPLOY,PILOT,STOP action
 ```

-**Figure B.2: INPACTâ„¢ Scoring Interpretation Guide**
+**Figure B.2: INPACT™ Scoring Interpretation Guide**

-INPACTâ„¢ scores range from 6 to 36 points (6 needs Ã— 1-6 points each).
+INPACT™ scores range from 6 to 36 points (6 needs × 1-6 points each).
 Scores of 30-36 indicate High Trust suitable for production healthcare environments.
 Scores of 24-29 represent Good Trust for most enterprise use cases.
 Scores below 18 indicate the system is not ready for deployment and requires improvement.

 | Need | Score | Interpretation |
 |------|-------|----------------|